Milia are tiny white bumps or small cysts on the skin. They are almost always seen in newborn babies.

 Similar cysts are seen in the mouths of newborn infants.
 They are called Epstein's pearls.
 These cysts also go away on their own.

 Adults may develop milia on the face.
 The bumps and cysts also occur on parts of the body that are swollen (inflamed) or injured.
-Irritation of the skin by rough sheets or clothing may cause mild reddening around the bump, but the middle stays white.
+Rough sheets or clothing may irritate the skin and mild reddening around the bump.
+The middle of the bump will stay white.

-Irritated milia are sometimes incorrectly called "baby acne," although it is not actually a form of acne.
+Irritated milia are sometimes called "baby acne."
+This is incorrect since milia are not a true from of acne.

-The doctor can usually diagnose milia just by examining the skin or mouth.
+The doctor can often diagnose milia just by looking at the skin or mouth.
 No testing is needed.

 In children, no treatment is needed.
-Skin changes on the face or cysts in the mouth usually disappear after the first few weeks of life without treatment, and without any lasting effects.
+Skin changes on the face or cysts in the mouth often go away after the first few weeks of life without treatment.
+There are no lasting effects.

-A doctor may remove milia in adults who want to improve their appearance.
+Adults may have milia removed to improve their appearance.